dalyw01/Setup-Files/setup_jenkins.md

 # Setup Jenkins

+Jenkins is a helpful tool for automating jobs.

+These jobs can vary in complexity.
+From building and deploying to simply running scripts.

+## Downloads

 Go to Oracle and install java 11 - https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html

-Go here to download the Jenkins.war - https://jenkins.io/doc/pipeline/tour/getting-started/
+Go to Jenkins website and download jenkins.war - https://jenkins.io/doc/pipeline/tour/getting-started/

+## Running Jenkins

 Run command to initiate Jenkins -